Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 |500     |3   |10279  |0.1391261|

-This model doesn't appear to do a great job judging by the prediction error.
+This model doesn't do a great job judging by the prediction error.
 Let's take a look at it on our holdout sample:

 ```r